SoftwareAG/webmethods-api-control-plane-agent-azure/functions/readme.md

 f) Enable **Microsoft.EventGrid** and click **Register**.<br><br><br>

 #### Step 5: Configure the Event subscription in your Azure API Management Service.

+**Note**:  Ensure that the *system-assigned identity* is assigned to your *API Management service*.
+For details, see [Azure documentation](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-use-managed-service-identity).

 *This step is common for creating and deploying Java Function in Azure using Azure CLI and Visual Studio Code editor.*